Mia Kirshner: Career

 In 2011, she voiced the title character in Bear 71, a National Film Board of Canada web documentary that premiered at the Sundance Film Festival.

 On April 20, 2012, it was announced that Kirshner would join the new Syfy series Defiance.

 On October 9, 2013, it was mentioned on the Showcase blog that Kirshner would be one of several guest stars in season four of the television series Lost Girl.

-From 2017 to 2019, she played the recurring role of Amanda Grayson, mother of Spock and stepmother of series protagonist Michael Burnham on Star Trek: Discovery (a role originated by Jane Wyatt on the original Star Trek).
+From 2017 to 2019, she played the recurring role of Amanda Grayson, mother of Spock and foster mother of series protagonist Michael Burnham on Star Trek: Discovery (a role originated by Jane Wyatt on the original Star Trek).
 She later reprised the role in an episode of Star Trek: Strange New Worlds.

 On September 5, 2019, Entertainment Tonights news outlet ET Online reported that Kirshner would play a character in Lifetime's film The College Admissions Scandal with co-star Penelope Ann Miller in roles inspired by real-life actresses Lori Loughlin's and Felicity Huffman's involvement in a massive college admissions bribery scam.
 Describing her role, Kirshner was quoted saying "This story is about privilege and corruption and it's about people who don't follow the rules because they think they're above rules...
 My character [based on Loughlin but named "Bethany" in the film] is so corrupt, greedy, narcissistic, self-centered, and the dialogue is hilarious, so I'm glad that they're able to capture humor about this as well."

 In September 2020, it was announced that Kirshner would co-star with Ben Savage in a Hallmark Channel holiday film entitled Love, Lights, Hanukkah!, which premiered on December 12, 2020.
 Kirshner plays a restaurant owner named Christina, who learns of her Jewish ancestry through a DNA test.

 Philanthropy

 In October 2008, after seven years in production, Kirshner published the book I Live Here, which she co-produced with ex-Adbusters staffers Paul Shoebridge and Michael Simons, as well as writer James MacKinnon.
 In the book, four different groups of women and children refugees from places such as Chechnya, Juárez, Burma and Malawi tell their life stories.
-The book features original material from well-known comic and graphic artists including Joe Sacco and Phoebe Gloeckner.
+The book features original material from comic and graphic artists including Joe Sacco and Phoebe Gloeckner.
 It was published in the U.S. by Random House/Pantheon.
 It was supported logistically by Amnesty International, which will receive proceeds from the book.
-After the release of the book, the Center for International Studies at MIT invited Kirshner to run a 4-week course on I Live Here in January 2009.
+After the release of the book, the Center for International Studies at MIT invited Kirshner to run a four-week course on I Live Here in January 2009.

 In popular culture

 Kirshner was ranked #43 on the Maxim Hot 100 Women of 2002.
 She and Beverly Polcyn were nominated for Best Kiss at the 2002 MTV Movie Awards for Not Another Teen Movie.
-In 2011, it was announced that Kirshner would be the face of Monica Rich Kosann's jewelry collection.
+In 2011, it was announced that Kirshner would be the face of Monica Rich Kosann's jewellery collection.

 Personal life

-Between 2014 and 2015, Kirshner was in a relationship with actor and playwright Sam Shepard.
+Kirshner was in a relationship with actor and playwright Sam Shepard from 2014 to 2015.